8. February 2026 | Print article |

 What does SIEM vs. XDR cost?

-SIEM: 50,000 to 500,000+ Euros annually (depending on log volume and platform).
-XDR: 20,000 to 150,000 Euros annually (depending on the number of endpoints).
-Additionally, SIEM incurs significant personnel costs for operation and tuning, which are lower with XDR.
+SIEM: 50,000 to 500,000+ Euro annually (depending on log volume and platform).
+XDR: 20,000 to 150,000 Euro annually (depending on endpoint count).
+Additionally, SIEM incurs significant personnel costs for operation and tuning, which are lower for XDR.

 Which XDR platforms are market leaders?